Accountable Discipleship

 Disciple Making Movement Training

-Learn and practice the 7 elements of effective disciple-making movements currently active in the world.
+Learn and begin to practice the 7 elements of effective reproducing disciple making currently multiplying disciples all over the world.

-To learn more about Discipleship Making Movement training, contact Grace Lucas at grace.lucas330@gmail.com
+To learn more about this training or other on-site Kingdom Builder Worshops, please contact Grace Lucas at grace.lucas330@gmail.com or directly at 254-722-7500.

 Historic Wesleyan Practices